spyros-briakos/AI-Research-Assessment-TextNormalization-SongSimilarity/README.md

-# Orfium Hiring Assessment - AI Research Engineer
+# Orfium Hiring Assessment - AI/ML Research Engineer

 This repository contains my submission for the Orfium AI Research Engineer Assessment.
 The assessment consists of two tasks: Text Normalization and Cover Song Similarity.
 I have opted to complete the **Text Normalization** task as the full implementation and provide a detailed report for the **Cover Song Similarity** task.